Cosmological Parameter Constraints from the SDSS Density and Momentum Power Spectra: Results

 \subsection{Power Spectra Measurements}

-In Figure \ref{fig:data}, we present the galaxy density (top panel) and momentum (bottom panel) power spectra extracted from the SDSS velocity catalog (gold lines).
+In Figure \ref{fig:data}, we present the galaxy density (left panel) and momentum (right panel) power spectra extracted from the SDSS velocity catalog (gold lines).
 We also plot the median and sample $68\%$ range of the $N_{\rm real} = 512$ mock catalogs as blue points/error bars.
-The power spectrum of the FP data (cf. gold solid line, top panel) exhibits large fluctuations as a result of the modest volume of data -- $0.025 \leq z \leq 0.055$.
+The power spectrum of the FP data (cf. gold solid line, left panel) exhibits large fluctuations as a result of the modest volume of data -- $0.025 \leq z \leq 0.055$.
 In particular, on intermediate scales $0.05 \, h \, {\rm Mpc}^{-1} \leq k \leq 0.15 \, h \, {\rm Mpc}^{-1}$ there is less power in the SDSS galaxies relative to the mocks.
 This is likely a statistical fluctuation.

-In the bottom panel, the blue points are again the median and $68\%$ range of the mocks and the dashed gold dashed line is momentum power spectrum extracted from the SDSS data.
+In the right panel, the blue points are again the median and $68\%$ range of the mocks and the dashed gold dashed line is momentum power spectrum extracted from the SDSS data.
 We observe that the SDSS power spectrum is dominated on small scales by the statistical uncertainty associated with the FP velocity measurements.
 This contribution is larger than the cosmological signal on scales $k \geq 0.1 \, h {\rm Mpc}^{-1}$.
 To eliminate this contribution, we treat this velocity component as Gaussian noise, uncorrelated with the cosmological signal.
 Then, from the SDSS FP catalog we generate realisations by drawing a random velocity for each galaxy, using the velocity uncertainty as the width of a Gaussian distribution, then reconstructing the momentum power spectrum of these random velocities.
 We denote the resulting power spectrum as $P_{\rm fpn}(k_{i})$ (FP noise).
 We repeat this process $N=1000$ times, and construct the average $\bar{P}_{\rm fpn}(k_{i})$ and standard deviation $\Delta P_{\rm fpn}(k_{i})$.
 The pink dotted line is the resulting FP noise power spectrum $\bar{P}_{\rm fpn}$, and the solid gold line is the SDSS momentum power spectrum with this noise component subtracted.
 To account for the uncertainty in the FP noise removal, the quantity $\Delta P_{\rm fpn}$ is added to the diagonal elements of the covariance matrix $\Sigma^{(\tilde{p}_{\parallel},\tilde{p}_{\parallel})}_{ij}$ --

 Since we assume the FP uncertainty is uncorrelated with the actual velocity, has mean zero and is Gaussian distributed, this component will not contribute to $\Sigma^{(\tilde{\delta},\tilde{\delta})}$ or $\Sigma^{(\tilde{p}_{\parallel},\tilde{\delta})}$.
 The dimensionless quantity $\Delta P_{\rm fpn}(k_{i}) / \bar{P}_{\rm fpn}(k_{i})$ is of order $\sim {\cal O}(0.1)$ at $k = 0.2 \, h \, {\rm Mpc}^{-1}$.